joe-dorward/the-python-programming-language/tkinter/rack-builder/rack_builder_v1.01_add_wrappers.md

 every other object in the user interface is calculated from those values.

 I decided on a width of 150 pixels and a height of 13 pixels because that worked for my laptop screen.

-I decided that `tabs_wrapper_width` should be 1/3 of the user interface, but that may change in future versions.
+I also decided that `tabs_wrapper_width` should be 1/3 of the user interface, but that may change in future versions.

 <p align="center">